 We had to look for a solution that could help us maintain a commit history order by enforcing some configurable rules in a friendly but strict way.
-We found Commit Policy Plugin for Jira on the Atlassian Marketplace and it was a perfect fit for us.
+We found Better Commit Policy for Jira on the Atlassian Marketplace and it was a perfect fit for us.

-Commit Policy Plugin is a Jira app that allows us to create highly customizable commit rules that we can apply to our repositories.
+Better Commit Policy is a Jira app that allows us to create highly customizable commit rules that we can apply to our repositories.
 We use Git, but you can use it with many different Version Control Systems, including centralized ones.
 Those rules are then enforced when developers commit code either locally or when they push code to the server.

 Commit policies in Jira ready to be applied to repositories

 What are the 5 best rules that work for your team to keep a consistent code change history?